Booker T. Washington High School for the Performing and Visual Arts

 Booker T. Washington High School for the Performing and Visual Arts (BTWHSPVA) is a public secondary school located in the Arts District of downtown Dallas, Texas, United States.
 Booker T. Washington HSPVA enrolls students in grades 9-12 and is the Dallas Independent School District's arts magnet school (thus, it is often locally referred to simply as Arts Magnet).
-Many accomplished performers and artists have been educated in the school.
-Some examples include Ernie Banks, Norah Jones, Erykah Badu, Adario Strange, Valarie Rae Miller, Edie Brickell, Kennedy Davenport, Sandra St. Victor, Roy Hargrove, and Scott Westerfeld.
+Many accomplished performers and artists have been educated in the school, including Norah Jones, Erykah Badu, Adario Strange, Valarie Rae Miller, Edie Brickell, Kennedy Davenport, Sandra St. Victor, Roy Hargrove, and Scott Westerfeld.
+Baseball Hall of Famer Ernie Banks is among the most notable graduates of the school previous to its conversion to the Arts Magnet.

 History

 In 1892, Dallas established its first high school for African-American pupils.
 In 1911, the school was enlarged and named the Dallas Colored High School.
 The school was moved in 1922 to larger quarters, designed by famed Dallas architects Lang and Witchell, and renamed Booker T. Washington High School, after the African-American education pioneer Booker T. Washington.
 For many years, it was the only Dallas high school that allowed students of color.

 In 1939, Wilmer-Hutchins Colored High School of the Wilmer-Hutchins ISD burned down in a fire.
 Afterwards, African-American WHISD students were sent to DISD high schools for "colored" people such as Washington.

 In 1942, teacher Thelma Paige Richardson sued the Dallas School District, demanding equalization of pay based upon tenure and merit; the school district denied that any discrimination was taking place.
 Richardson, with the help of the NAACP, won the case, increasing general awareness of discrimination in the public school system.

 In 1952, it was enlarged yet again, and given the new name as Booker T. Washington Technical High School.

-In 1976, the school was repurposed as the Arts Magnet at Booker T. Washington High School, inheriting and expanding the magnet-school arts curriculum that had been in place in the Performing Arts Cluster at Skyline High School since 1970.
+In 1976, the school was repurposed as the Arts Magnet at Booker T. Washington High School, inheriting and expanding the magnet-school curricula that had been in place in the Performing Arts and Visual Arts clusters of Skyline High School's Career Development Center since 1970.
 The Arts Magnet became a prototype for magnet schools across the country.
 The repurposing was part of the federal court desegregation orders that created the magnet school system in Dallas ISD (Tasby v.
 Estes).
 Paul Baker was selected by Superintendent Estes as founding director of the school.

 The neighborhood surrounding Washington has evolved into the Dallas Arts District.
 The main school building was designated an official Dallas Landmark in 2006.

 In 2008, the building was enlarged a third time when a new $65-million facility designed by Brad Cloepfil of Allied Works Architecture, was completed.
 The expansion preserved the historic main building.